 - If I had to keep only one item in my kitchen, this would probably be it.
-I use it for everything - soup, stews, beans, sauces, and more.
+I use it for everything - soup, stews, legumes, sauces, and more.
 I have used it almost daily for seven plus years and it is still going strong.

 WOOD OR BAMBOO CUTTING BOARDS

-- Nothing fancy, any one will do.
-But do away with plastic cutting boards which can get plastic particles into the food you so lovingly prepared.
+- Do away with plastic cutting boards which can get plastic particles into the food you so lovingly prepared.

 SLOW COOKER and/or PRESSURE COOKER

 - You don't need this in your kitchen, but I recently invested in an Instant Pot?
 I'm in love with mine.
 I have found that it is quite the time saver.
 I use it maybe once or twice a week when I'm short on time or energy but still want a healthy meal on the table for dinner.
-I've made beans, soups and chicken with great success.
-It has many other functions I haven't experimented with.
+I've made beans, soups, stews and chicken in it with great success.
+It has many other functions I haven't experimented with (yogurt maker?).
 Busy moms - you need this!

 - I own so many of these, in all sizes.
 Extremely helpful for everything from making ferments and pickles, to preparing and storing salad dressings, to holding every which grain and legume in my pantry.
 Essential!